ArnavGV/Toll_System_STM32F4/README.md

-# Automated Toll Collection System
+# Automated Toll Collection System using STM32F4 Discovery

 ## Project Overview
 An embedded systems project implementing an automated toll collection mechanism using STM32F4 microcontroller with integrated RFID, GSM, and database.